Grief comes home to US towns week after Afghanistan war ends

 “These kids were toddlers when this began.
 It’s almost like they grew up with it,” said Colwell, adding that she’s worried about what will come next.
 “Just because we left doesn’t mean it’s over”

-Associated Press writers Jim Salter in St. Louis and Terry Wallace in Dallas contributed to this report.
+Associated Press writers Jim Salter in St. Charles, Mo., and Terry Wallace in Dallas contributed to this report.